bogste/amd-indicator/README.md

 Prerequisites
 ==============

-You will need to have a few packages installed beforehand, in order to take advantage of this indicator.
+You will need to be comfortable working with the CLI, because a few packages are required to be installed beforehand in order to take advantage of this indicator.

-**Make sure you have the proper AMD ATI drivers - _fglrx_ variant, NOT _fglrx-updates_ - installed, preferably via Mint's _Driver Manager_ application.** (Note: This application has been built for and tested starting with version 15.200.1xxx of these drivers on a Linux Mint 17.3 x64 installation).
+**Make sure you have the proper AMD ATI drivers - _fglrx_ variant, NOT _fglrx-updates_ - installed, preferably via Mint's _Driver Manager_ application.
+However, installing via CLI, as you will see below, should work as well.** (Note: This application has been built for and tested starting with version 15.200.1xxx  of these drivers on a Linux Mint 17.3 x64 ins tallation).

 In case the indicator application doesn't start because it is missing the **python module "_appindicator_"**, again, make sure to install missing packages.